jhgaylor/big-cheese/README.md

 create a kue task for a job to be done that will get the necessary data if it isn't in the cache

-### kue

-allows for prioritizing, rate limiting, and scaling the fulfillment of jobs.

 ## command

 aggregate datasource promises and make them available in a command that will mix/match the data and return a promise for the aggregate result. (note: does it need to be a promise? should it be?)